 While masks are a growing requirement across the country, airports take their own approaches to keeping passengers safe

-Montreal’s Pearson International has introduced the country’s stritest measures in response to COVID-19, highlighting a disparity between Canadian airports as they begin to ramp up service from the depths of the pandemic.
+Montreal’s Trudeau International has introduced the country’s strictest measures in response to COVID-19, highlighting a disparity between Canadian airports as they begin to ramp up service from the depths of the pandemic.